|Baylor > Environmental Science > Faculty and Staff > Bryan W. Brooks, Ph.D|

 - Director, Environmental Health Science Program

-- Ph.D., University of North Texas, Denton, TX
+- Ph.D., Environmental Science, University of North Texas, Denton, TX

-Dr. Brooks' research interests broadly include understanding how anthropogenic activities and stressors influence various levels of biological organization, particularly in rapidly urbanizing regions.
+Dr. Brooks' interdisciplinary research interests broadly include understanding how anthropogenic activities and stressors influence various levels of biological organization, particularly in rapidly urbanizing regions.
 Students and postdoctoral fellows working in his group are engaged in interdisciplinary projects that often incorporate laboratory and field studies in aquatic, environmental and comparative toxicology, environmental risk assessment, and water resources research.
-Because of the complex nature of environmental science, environmental health and biomedical studies, students receive an interdisciplinary training that balances formational coursework and theoretical preparation with applied problem solving experiences.
+Because of the complex nature of the environmental and ecological sciences, environmental public health and biomedical studies, students receive an interdisciplinary training that balances formational coursework and theoretical preparation with applied problem solving experiences.

-Dr. Brooks and his students focus current research on comparative toxicology and pharmacology, sustainable molecular design, developing approaches to define risks of contaminants of historical and emerging concern, water quality and water reuse, and the ecology and toxicology or harmful algae blooms.
+Dr. Brooks and his students focus current research on applied ecology, comparative toxicology and pharmacology, sustainable molecular design, developing approaches to define risks of contaminants of historical and emerging concern, water quality and water reuse, natural resource extraction and the ecology and toxicology of harmful algae blooms.
+This research contributes to developing science-based approaches to define and manage complex environmental and health issues.

-The author of over 100 book chapters and manuscripts in scholarly journals, Dr. Brooks published (with DB Huggett) Human Pharmaaceuticals in the Environment: Current and Future Perspectives (Springer: ISBN 978-1-4614-3419-1) in 2012.
+Dr. Bryan W. Brooks is an international leader on water quality, environmental contaminants and sustainability issues, particularly related to rapidly urbanizing watersheds.
+The author of over 100 manuscripts in scholarly journals and book chapters, Dr. Brooks published (with DB Huggett) Human Pharmaaceuticals in the Environment: Current and Future Perspectives (Springer: ISBN 978-1-4614-3419-1) in 2012.
 He has given over 100 invited presentations and plenary or keynote lectures in the United States, Australia, Canada, China, Denmark, Germany, France, Mexico, Poland, Portugal, Spain, Sweden, the United Kingdom and Vietnam.Teaching Interests and Student Mentoring

 Dr. Brooks' approach to teaching includes an active inclusion of research experiences and "real world" scenarios in the classroom.
-Because experience with contemporary scientific techniques and development of critical thinking skills is not facilitated by rote memorization, undergraduate students are often integrated into his research team.
-For example, Dr. Brooks often mentors undergraduate honors theses.
-His former undergraduate students include US EPA and Fulbright Fellow.
-Alumni have completed MPHs, MSs, PhDs, MDs, and other professional programs.
+Because experience with contemporary scientific techniques and development of critical thinking skills is not facilitated by rote memorization, undergraduate students are often integrated into his research team, routinely present their research at scientific meetings and have contributed to refereed publications.
+For example, Dr. Brooks often mentors undergraduate honors theses; undergraduate mentees have received highly competitive fellowships from the US EPA and the Fulbright Program.
+Alumni have completed MSs, PhDs, MDs, MPHs, and other professional programs.

 At the graduate level, he mentors M.S. students through the Department of Environmental Science, and PhD students through the Institute of Ecological, Earth and Environmental Sciences www.baylor.edu/tiees and in environmental health through the Institute of Biomedical Studies www.baylor.edu/biomedical_studiesSelect Awards/Honors